drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	) <legedge_alg>

+	The contrustions neccesary to explain wyh the _LegalizeEdge_ routine created a DT is again slightly mathematically involved but is discussed in @CGAlgoApp.
 	In the following sections we will discuss the point insertion and flipping steps in more detail.

 === Point insertion

-	In the point instertion procedure there a point not yet insterted in the point set making up the final triagulation is chosen and then the triangle in which it lies in is found and selected for insertion. @s_pointinsertion_img illustrates this process.
+	Point instertion procedure goes as follows.
+An initial triangulation is neccesary to begin advance in the point insertion procedure.
+This is commonly done by adding 3 extra points to our triangulation from which we will construct a _supertriangle_ which will contain all of the point in the set we wish to construct the DT.
+These extra 3 points will later be removed.
+In our triagulation if there is a point not yet insterted we choose to use it to split the existing triangle in which this point lies in into 3 new triangles.
+This process is repreated untill no more points are left to insert.
+The point insertion step would be followed by the _LegaiseEdge_ procedure. @s_pointinsertion_img illustrates this process.

 	#subpar.grid(